mylaaan/FtHoF-Planner-v4/README.md

             <a href="https://discord.gg/cookie">@mylaaan</a> (discord)
             <ul>
                 <li>The fourth version only added ease of use interface options.
 Like the "Cast Spell" button to
                     make it easier to keep track of where you are without importing the save again.
+Also updated some visual features and removed Google Analytics.
                 </li>
             </ul>
         </li>